hotpeppersec/cloudlab/proposal/_source/proposal3.md

 that I cover in this book, offering a depth of knowledge in an area.
 This book would instead take a breadth of knowledge approach.

-The [roadmap in this blog post](https://medium.com/@devfire/how-to-become-a-devops-engineer-in-six-months-or-less-366097df7737) is similar to the idea that I am proposing.
+- The [roadmap in this blog post](https://medium.com/@devfire/how-to-become-a-devops-engineer-in-six-months-or-less-366097df7737) is similar to the idea that I am proposing.
+- This [video on youtube](https://www.youtube.com/watch?v=OkidaZmnADw) captures some of the principals I am outlining in this book.